tensorflow/tfjs/docs/tutorials/intro.md

 Or just view the demo we have hosted [here](https://pair-code.github.io/deeplearnjs/demos/intro/).

 For the purposes of the documentation, we will use TypeScript code examples.
-For vanilla JavaScript, you may need to remove TypeScript syntax like `const`, `let`, or other type definitions.
+For vanilla JavaScript, you may need to remove the occasional TypeScript type annotation or definition.

 ## Core concepts